jedwards1230/cars/README.md

 * view model metrics while animating (speed, distance)

 ### Network
-* swappable loss functions
-* weights decay into null or NaN after a few training loops
-  * training basically doesnt work yet
 * optimize how rewards/expected values are calculated
+  * training favors -distance
-* better process for adding layer
+* better process for adding layers
-  * gotta init with default in/out but also read config from ui for flexible building
+  * init with default ins/outs but also read config from ui for flexible building